Who we are

 What we do

-The Club which was formed in 1984, organises weekend meets about once a month.
-There is sometimes a day walk as well, on a Saturday.
-We also have some longer weekend meets over Bank Holidays, Easter as well as week long meets at New Year and a week in the early summer.
+The Club organises weekend meets about once a month.
+We also have a few day walks on a Saturday and an occasional mid-week walk.
+We have some longer weekend meets over Bank Holidays, and Easter as well as a week in the early summer.
 We walk mainly in Scotland and very occasionally go further afield.
+The level of walking varies from a day’s walking over several Munros, to a weekend on a Scottish island with its smaller hills.
 Please check the current programme for information on events.
-For information on the grading of our walks and clothing and equipment required click here.

-On weekend meets, the group normally meets on the Friday night at a youth hostel, mountaineering club hut, Christian Centre or self-catering accommodation.
-We aim to have a time of informal worship together at some stage during weekends and sometimes go to a local church on Sunday morning.
+On weekend meets, the group normally gathers on the Friday night at a youth hostel, mountaineering club hut, Christian Centre or self-catering accommodation.
+We aim to have a time of informal worship together at some stage during weekends, and there is the option of attending a local church service on a Sunday, if there is one nearby.

-If you can’t make a full weekend, it is often possible to come for the Saturday or Sunday only, but you must let the contact know!
+If you can’t make a full weekend, it is often possible to come for the Saturday or Sunday only.

 Climbing, hillwalking and mountaineering are activities with a danger of personal injury or death.
 Participants in these activities should be aware of and accept the risks, and be responsible for their own actions and involvement.